scalameta/mdoc/docs/js.md

 EOT
 ```

-Note: For scala 3, you may need `js-scalac-options=--scala-js` - this is currently untested.
+Note: For scala 3, you may need `js-scalac-options=-scalajs` - instead of the XPlugin incantation - [Doc](https://docs.scala-lang.org/scala3/guides/migration/options-lookup.html#compiler-plugins).

 Next, create a basic Markdown files with an `mdoc:js` modifier: